Giants Gaming

 Giants Gaming, commonly referred to simply as Giants, was a Spanish professional esports organisation.
-The League of Legends (LoL) team competed in the European League of Legends Championship Series.
+The League of Legends team competed in the European League of Legends Championship Series.
 The organisation had two Rainbow Six Siege teams, a Singaporean team competing Southeast Asian Pro League and a Spanish team competing in the Spanish Nationals.
 Giants Gaming was founded in 2008 in Málaga, Spain.
 On 14 December 2023, Giants Gaming and Excel Esports announced a merger, forming GIANTX.